How to Make an Einkorn Apple Butter Cake

 - Put all the ingredients into a bowl and mix for 3 minutes with an electric mixer until light and fluffy.
-Alternatively, the ingredients can be whisked by hand.
+Alternatively, you can whisk the ingredients by hand.

-- Place cake pans on middle shelf in oven.
+- Place the cake pans on the middle shelf in the oven.

 - Bake for approximately 30-35 minutes.
-When a toothpick inserted in the center of each cake layer comes out clean, they are baked and can be removed from the oven and placed on a cooling rack.
+When a toothpick inserted in the center of each cake layer comes out clean, the layers are baked and can be removed from the oven and placed on a cooling rack.

-- Allow cakes layers to cool approximately 5 minutes, then remove each layer from its cake pans and allow to cool completely on the cooling rack.
+- Allow the cake layers to cool approximately 5 minutes, remove each layer from its cake pan, and allow to cool completely on the cooling rack.

 For the Icing